 Once a tenancy application is approved and signed by both parties, the next step is to carry out an inspection of the property and do an inventory.

 Renters are generally required to put down a security deposit that is equivalent to three months' rent.
-The first month's rent is also required to be paid upfront.
+The first month's rent is also required upfront.
 Tenants are usually required to give at least one month's notice if they wish to terminate a lease early.

 Some apartment blocks will implement rules which may seem odd to expats.
-For example, residents will be asked to only use washing machines at certain hours or told they may not wash their car on Sunday.
-While the rules may seem somewhat silly, expats will need to adhere to these because they are strictly enforced by the building management.
+For example, residents will be asked to only use washing machines at certain hours or told they may not wash their cars on Sunday.
+While the rules may seem somewhat silly, expats will need to adhere to them because the building management strictly enforces them.

 ►For info on expat-friendly neighbourhoods, see Areas and Suburbs in Geneva